Lesotho is, without doubt, a hiker’s paradise.

 Hikes may be taken from Bokong across the ‘Roof of Africa’ into the Tšehlanyane National Park.
 While this challenging three-day trail covers a 40-kilometre route, there are also a series of less strenuous day trails and educational walks, with the use of a local guide is strongly encouraged due to the unpredictable nature of the weather at these high altitudes.
 Other attractions include interesting rock shelters close to the visitors’ centre, restful picnic sites, a reconstructed cattle post and pony trekking opportunities.

-While trekking, travellers can spend a forth night in the villages of Lesotho that makes the trip more adventurous.
+While trekking, travellers can spend the fourth night in the villages of Lesotho that makes the trip more adventurous.
 You can rent a hut for the night at about R10/night, but you should first locate the village chief and ask his permission.
-Camping is possible anywhere, and with a tent you can have a nights rest in some of the most beautiful spots!
+Camping is possible anywhere, and with a tent, you can have a nights rest in some of the most beautiful spots!

 If you are into some serious hiking, I do suggest that you have hiking experience and definitely good map reading abilities.
 Don’t attempt any hike without the relevant 1:50’000 maps they are available from the map office in Maseru.